PrthD/Naive-Bayes-ML-Text-Classifier/README.md

 - **src/example_input.txt**: A sample input text file that demonstrates how the classifier works.
 - **requirements.txt** (Optional): Placeholder for listing external dependencies (currently not required).
 - **README.md**: Documentation that explains the project's usage, features, and installation.

-## License

-This project is open for educational and non-commercial use.